 What is Eggnog?

 Advocaat is a Dutch beverage that is similar to eggnog, except that it’s made using only egg yolks.
-It is richer than eggnog, and can even have the consistency of a custard.
+It is richer than eggnog, and can even have the consistency of a.
 Other cultures have developed similar drinks, including the Polish ajerkoniak, and Mexico’s rompope.

 There are some surprising health benefits to eggnog.

-- Omega 3-fatty acid present in this drink helps prevent cardiovascular diseases.
+- Omega 3-fatty acid present in this drink helps prevent diseases.